kukuu/blockchain/open-banking-api.md

   - _Video execution :_ https://drive.google.com/file/d/1YeyVAyfDnAKs5UcxyDB0ru_D_4y3ST0j/view

+#### Data Encryption and Security:

+All sensitive data transmitted between the third-party app and the API will be encrypted using HTTPS.
+The API will implement strong security measures to protect against common attacks.
+Including:

+- Broken Access control
+- Cryptographic failure
+- Insecure design
+- SQL Injection Attacks
+- DOS Attack
+- DDOS Attack
+- Authentication and Authorisation failures
+- Cross Site Scripting
+- Malware and Phishing.

 ## Benefits

 - Enhanced Customer Experience: Open Banking APIs enable seamless and secure data sharing between financial institutions and third-party providers.
 This fosters competition and innovation, leading to the development of new financial products and services that better cater to customer needs.